 It doesn't matter how fast you are, just by taking part in a competitive marathon you're at least helping your state with the participation numbers.
 You can sign up for marathons in all the major cities.
 The Chicago Marathon (sponsored by Nike), The Boston Marathon (sponsored by Adidas), The LA Marathon (sponsored by Asics) or The New York Marathon (sponsored by New Balance.)

 Outside of the state rankings, the most important thing is to get active.
 If you don't want to, you don't even have to sign up to a competitive event.
 Maybe you just want to get outside and start walking.
 You can even grab your Hiking boots, shoes or sandals and you can get out for a walk.

 Use of content

 - We are happy to give interviews on the topic at any time.
-Reach out to Jens at firstname.lastname@example.org.
+Reach out to Danny at firstname.lastname@example.org.

 - For web usage, any minor text sections, all data, and all graphics may be used as long as a reference is added to this original piece.